Brad Berkley Personal Trainer

-Brad Berkley, Personal trainer, vegan and Sundried ambassador talks about his training, diet and all things fitness.
+Brad Berkley is a vegan personal trainer.
+The Sundried ambassador talks about his training, diet, and all things fitness.

 How did you find yourself in the world of fitness?

-Growing up I was never really into sports or fitness, in fact I was quite the opposite.
-My parents weren’t interested in pushing me towards team sports or any kind of activity, as a result I became overweight and inactive.
+Growing up, I was never really into sports or fitness.
+In fact, I was quite the opposite.
+My parents weren’t interested in pushing me towards team sports or any kind of activity and as a result I became overweight and inactive.
 When I left home and started college I began to spread my wings and set out to change my life for the better.
 I got a job as a part time chef and started learning how to eat healthily, at the same time I started exercising.
 My workouts were mainly based on athletic training so I focused a lot on speed, agility, mobility and explosive power.
 I wanted to become more functional and be able to tackle anything life threw my way.
 As I got older I became interested in weightlifting and started adding that into my training.
 Making that choice was one of the best I’ve ever made.
-The discipline behind weight training is phenomenal, if you really want to get the most out of it you have to educated yourself, learn how the muscles really work best and above all else you have to be focused.
+The discipline behind weight training is phenomenal.

 What do you do to keep your clients motivated?